marlains/Venushacks-2022/README.md

 # VenusHacks 2022 Project: Kintsugi WebApp

-This project is part of our endeavor on VenusHacks 2022.
-It was created using React.
+This project is part of our endeavor on VenusHacks 2022, a 36-hour hack-a-thon led by UCI.

+Our project was created using React.

 This project was created with [Create React App](https://github.com/facebook/create-react-app).